zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

          The number of relocation entries for the section.

       num_of_line_nums: :zeek:type:`count`
-         The number of line-number entrie for the section.
+         The number of line-number entries for the section.

       characteristics: :zeek:type:`set` [:zeek:type:`count`]
          Bit-flags that describe the characteristics of the section.